kurtshuler/proxmox-ubuntu-server/1a - Proxmox iGPU Passthrough Setup.md

 lspci -v -s 00:02.0
 ```

-# In Proxmox GUI to add GPU to a VM
+# In Proxmox GUI, add GPU to VM PCI devices
+> **NOTE:** These steps can only be done after you have created a VM and only affect that VM.
+They are included here for your convenience.
+>

-1. In GUI, click
+1. In Proxmox GUI, click
 ```
 pve —> [VM#] —> Hardware —> Add —> PCI Device
 ```